RLGen/LakeBench/README.md

 Infogather is bulit on pytorch, with torchvision, torchaudio, and transfrmers.

-To insall the required packages, you can create a conda environmennt:
+To install the required packages, you can create a conda environment:

 ```sh
 conda create --name info_env python=3.